stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Jul 2

+Things you could start doing differently to improve your studying:

+- build a personal curriculum (graphs, backtracking, binary search, etc)
+- mark similar questions together
+- revisit old problems regularly (whether solved or unsolved)
+- unsolved problems should be visited sooner
+- upvote problems that you want to focus on
+- interactive way to mix running code with flashcards?
+- take pictures of notes and upload them with whiteboard filter
+- turn some problems that you've worked on into blog articles

 ### Jun 30

 I realized I can't even work with Steve and Mayuresh on a project where there is no communication or leadership/accountability.
 Fuck those guys too.